Match Amazing Speakers

 John C. Havens

-H(app)athon Founder, "GO TO" contributor on Technology and the Science of Happiness for The Guardian, Mashable, & Huffington Post
+H(app)athon Founder, "GO TO" Voice on Technology and the Science of Happiness for The Guardian, Mashable, & Huffington Post

 Biography of John C. Havens